WICG/spatial-navigation/README.md

 ## Current Status

+### Browser Support for Spec
+The spec hasn't been implemented in any browser yet.
+If any update, we will add it to here.

 ### Browser Support for Polyfill
 The Spatial Navigation Polyfill has been tested and known to work in the following browsers: